w3f/polkadot-wiki/docs/learn/how-to/where-to-store-dot.md

 #### **Polkadot Vault**

-You can install [Polkadot Vault](https://www.parity.io/signer/) (rebranded from Parity Signer) on an old smartphone reset to factory defaults, which you will keep in airplane mode.
+You can install [Polkadot Vault](https://www.parity.io/signer/) (rebranded from Parity Signer) on an old smartphone reset to factory defaults, which you'll keep in airplane mode.
 This way, you can turn your old phone into a cold storage wallet.

 #### **Ledger**